Solving Free Fermion Problems on a Quantum Computer: Quantum speed-up in a variety of settings

+We have established that our algorithms in principle provide an exponential speed-up, at least in the setting of time evolution.
+In this section, we argue what the speed-up is for several models of physical importance.
+To that end, let us first argue that for $d = O(1)$-dimensional lattice models, entries of our matrix functions of interest (see Section \ref{sec:matrixfunctions}) can be estimated {\em classically} with poly$(n)$ effort for $\beta,1/\delta,t = {\rm poly}(n)$.

-\sectiontitle{Problem-specific quantum advantage} For some problems, our quantum algorithms for (1) simulation of time dynamics of an `easy' correlation matrix $M_{0}$ over ${\rm poly}(n)$ time or (2) estimation of thermal correlation matrix entries for $\beta = {\rm poly}(n)$ might not provide an exponential advantage over classical algorithms.
-Consider a free-fermion Hamiltonian on a $d$-dimensional lattice with $2^{n}$ modes (and $O(1)$ modes per lattice site).
-Lieb-Robinson bounds \cite{hastings, Chen_2023, tran-LR} imply that the time evolution of observables such as the occupation number of a mode $i$ with position $\vec{x}_{i}$ (starting from a product state with some modes occupied and others unoccupied) is only affected by $O(t^d) = {\rm poly}(n)$ sites in a ball of radius proportional to $t$ around $\vec{x}_{i}$.
-Similarly, Ref.~\cite{hastings} shows that, for a given mode $i$, the thermal correlation matrix entries $|M^{(\beta)}_{ij}|$ decay exponentially with distance $|\vec{x}_{i}-\vec{x}_{j}|$, with a characteristic length $O(\beta)$.
-Mode $i$ is therefore only non-trivially correlated with $O(\beta^{d}) = {\rm poly}(n)$ modes in a ball of radius $O(\beta)$ around $\vec{x}_{i}$.
+Lieb-Robinson bounds \cite{hastings, Chen_2023, tran-LR} imply that the time evolution of observables such as the occupation number of a mode $i$ at some position (starting from a product state with some modes occupied and others unoccupied) is only affected by $O(t^d) = {\rm poly}(n)$ sites in a ball of radius proportional to $t$ around that position.
+Similarly, Ref.~\cite{hastings} shows that, for a given mode $i$, the thermal correlation matrix entries $|M^{(\beta)}_{ij}|$ decay exponentially with the distance between modes $i$ and $j$, with a characteristic length $O(\beta)$.
+Mode $i$ is therefore only non-trivially correlated with $O(\beta^{d}) = {\rm poly}(n)$ modes in a ball of radius $O(\beta)$ around it.
 This latter fact suggests that an entry $M^{(\beta)}_{ij}$ can be classically evaluated with ${\rm poly}(n)$ effort, provided that $\beta={\rm poly}(n)$.
-Indeed, in Appendix \ref{sec:classicalsim} we show, using the same polynomial approximation techniques as above, that $M^{(\beta)}_{ij}$ can be estimated classically for such tight-binding models.
-We also show that entries of a time-evolved correlation matrix $e^{+iht}M_{0}e^{-iht}$ can be estimated for these models, as long as $t={\rm poly}(n)$ (and provided that $M_{0}$ is such that an entry $(M_{0})_{ij}$ can be obtained for given $(i,j)$).
-An error analysis is given in Appendix \ref{sec:classicalsim}.
+Let us formalize this as follows.